udacity/cd12354-build-ci-cd-pipelines-monitoring-and-logging-exercises/lesson-3-continuous-integration/exercise-ci-pipeline/README.md

 ## The Developer Notes

 You've just accepted a position on a new development team that loves using Ruby on Rails for all their development work.
 They'd love to get a new Continuous Integration system setup that will automatically build their application and run their tests whenever they open up a Pull Request against the `main` branch.
 Below, you'll find some useful notes that the development team has provided for you to get started.
-The following are intended to be run within the Udacity provided workspace.
+The following are intended to be run within the Udacity provided workspace to test the commands.

 ### Install project dependencies